 Amazon RDS PostgreSQL CDC Setup Guide

-This guide walks you through setting up Change Data Capture (CDC) for Amazon RDS PostgreSQL instances using logical replication and the wal2json plugin to enable real-time data replication with OLake.
+This guide walks you through setting up Change Data Capture (CDC) for Amazon RDS PostgreSQL instances using logical replication with the native pgoutput plugin and a PostgreSQL publication for real-time data replication with OLake.

 Prerequisites: